Earthquake Insurance

 (Learn more about the difference between replacement cost and actual cash value and why your home’s replacement cost is so high.)

-Remember to ask if coverage for unattached structures on your property are covered by the policy as well (assuming you would want to rebuild them in the event they were destroyed as a result of an earthquake).
+Remember to ask if coverage for unattached structures on your property are covered by the earthquake policy as well (assuming you would want to rebuild them in the event they were destroyed as a result of an earthquake).
+You may need to pay for additional coverage to have these structures included in the scope of your policy.

 You should also be sure to obtain enough coverage to pay for the cost to replace your home’s contents as well.
 You may be able to save a few premium dollars by choosing an actual cash value loss settlement for your homes contents if you’re willing to accept a lower payment amount than replacement cost.